HogChain1/HogChain1/README.md

 - 👋 Hi, I’m @HogChain1
-- 👀 I’m interested in web3 and A.I.
+- 👀 I’m interested in web3 and DeFi
-- 🌱 I’m currently learning Information Systems in college and smart contracts in my spare time
+- 🌱 I’m currently learning IT in college and smart contracts in my spare time
 - 💞️ I’m looking to collaborate on smart contracts and web3 development
 - 📫 How to reach me ... surfinbird12@proton.me
 - 😄 Pronouns: ... n/a